fastly/fastly-rails/README.md

 Fastly dynamic caching integration for Rails.

+To use Fastly dynamic caching, you tag *any* response you wish to cache with unique Surrogate-Key HTTP Header(s) and then hit the Fastly API purge endpoint with the surrogate key when the response changes.
+The purge instantly replaces the cached response with a fresh response from origin.

-This plugin does three main things:
+This plugin provides three main things:
-- Provides instance and class methods on ActiveRecord objects to help with surrogate keys, including purging
+- Instance and class methods on ActiveRecord (or Mongoid) objects for surrogate keys and purging
-- Provides helpers to set Cache-Control and Surrogate-Control response headers
+- Controller helpers to set Cache-Control and Surrogate-Control response headers
-- Provides a controller helper method to set surrogate keys on responses
+- A controller helper to set Surrogate-Key headers on responses

 If you're not familiar with Fastly Surrogate Keys, you might want to check out [API Caching](http://www.fastly.com/blog/api-caching-part-1) and [Fastly Surrogate Keys](http://www.fastly.com/blog/surrogate-keys-part-1) for a primer.